VainF/Torch-Pruning/README.md

 ## How it works

 This package will run your model with fake inputs and collect layer information just like ``torch.jit``.
 Then a dependency graph is established to describe the computational graph.
-When you apply a pruning function (e.g. torch_pruning.prune_conv ) on certain layer through ``DependencyGraph.get_pruning_plan``, this package will traverse the whole graph to fix inconsistent modules such as BN.
+When a pruning function (e.g. torch_pruning.prune_conv ) is applied on certain layer through ``DependencyGraph.get_pruning_plan``, this package will traverse the whole graph to fix inconsistent modules such as BN.
 The pruning index will be automatically mapped to correct position if there is ``torch.split`` or ``torch.cat`` in your model.

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |